deepak1331/SpringSecurityBasic/README.md

 # SpringSecurityBasic
 Demo app to show Spring Security Basic example

+# Dependencies added :
+- spring-boot-starter-security
+- spring-boot-starter-web

 	 * Default username :  user
 	 * Default password: can be found in the IDE console when the app boots up
 	 * Using generated security password: <new password will be created on every run>
 	 *